 Our aim with investable attributes is to measure the quality of a DARWIN with the least possible number of parameters.
-There should be no attribute that is superfluous and no one either that is missing.

 What are they?

 As a result of years of extensive research analyzing trading strategies, the Invertible Attributes are one of the fundamental pillars on which Darwinex' bases its ability to determine the quality of trading strategies.

 If you had to assess the quality of a trading strategy:

 - How would you do it?

 - What data would you analyze?

 The vast majority would answer that profitability determines the quality of a strategy.
 However, we think that it cannot be further from the truth.

 Profitability may offer a distorted vision when assessing the quality of trading strategies, since the bottom line may have been the result of chance, due to:

 - Endogenous circumstances that have nothing to do with the trader's ability.
 This could be due to a concatenation of trades that, in periods of high volatility, ended up in the green, even after having incurred in significant equity losses.